mozilla/pkipolicy/rootstore/policy.md

 Mozilla requires that audits be performed by a competent independent party.

+We reserve the right to designate our own representative(s) to act as the competent independent party or parties described below, should that prove to be necessary and appropriate.

+The burden is on the CA to prove that it has met the below requirements.
+However the CA may request a preliminary determination from us regarding the acceptability of the criteria and/or the competent independent party or parties by which it proposes to meet the requirements of this policy.

+#### 4.2.1 Competent Party ####

 By "competent party" we mean a person or other entity who is authorized to perform audits according to the stated criteria (e.g., by the organization responsible for the criteria or by a relevant